Beginner Hiking & Outdoor Skills Workshop

 • Techniques for walking safely downhill and general hill walking skills

-What to bring
+Everything you need to bring

 • Ordnance Survey Explorer OL1 – Dark Peak map (laminated Active Map recommended)